 Born in the Bronx, raised in Miami, relocated to Houston – I am of Puerto Rican descent – A.K.A. a “nuyorican.”
-I am blessed to be the mother to four grown children, “Mimi” to a couple of gorgeous grandchildren (would love more), and happily married (the second time around) to a phenomenal man for twenty-three years.
+I am blessed to be the mother to four grown children, “Mimi” to a couple of gorgeous grandchildren (would love more), and happily married (the second time around) to a phenomenal man for twenty-four years.

 Life is not always easy (and I was not born with a silver spoon in my mouth).
 When you’re going through struggles, you sometimes feel you are all alone.
 The pain is real.
 The hurt feels as though your insides will burst, and in your brokenness you feel hopeless, like it will never end.
 Instead of reaching out, you become a shut-in … medicate yourself with either alcohol, drugs, or sometimes even food.
 But God gives us life, and life is precious and worth living.